-- The AG's only income for the month is from a new source.
-Income is considered to be from a new source if: - No more than \$25 will be received from that source by the 10th calendar day following the date of application; and, or

-If it is normally received monthly or more frequently, no more than \$25 from that source was received within 30 days prior to the application date;

-If it is normally received less often than monthly, no more than \$25 from that source was received within the last normal interval between payments.

-- The AG's only income in the month from a terminated source is received prior to the date of application, and the AG will receive no more than \$25 income from a new source within the ten days following the date of application.

-NOTE: A migrant worker's source of income is the grower for whom the migrant is working, not the crew chief.

-Travel advances from a new employer are not considered the first pay from the new source, and, therefore, do not prevent the AG from meeting the definition of destitute.

-c.
-Special Income Calculations

-Those AG's determined destitute have only the income received between the first of the month of application (or redetermination) and the date of application (or redetermination) used in the income calculations for the first month of certification (or recertification).
-All other Food Stamp income policy and procedures apply.

-4. Income from Self-Employment

-When a AG member or a disqualified individual(s) receives income from self-employment, instructions below must be used to arrive at the gross profit which is used to calculate countable income.
+WV INCOME MAINTENANCE MANUAL 40 CHAPTER 10 Income 10.4 - The AG's only income for the month is from a new source Income is considered to be from a new source if: ce.
+No more than \$25 will be received from that source the 10th calendar day following the date application; and, If it is normally received monthly or more frequent no more than \$25 from that source was receive within 30 days prior to the application date; or If it is normally received less often than monthly, more than \$25 from that source was received with the last normal interval between payments. - The AG's only income in the month from a terminated sour is received prior to the date of application, and the AG v receive no more than \$25 income from a new source with the ten days following the date of application. will NOTE: A migrant worker's source of income is the grower the whom the migrant is working, not the crew chief. for Travel advances from a new employer are not considered the fi pay from the new source, and, therefore, do not prevent the A from meeting the definition of destitute. b.
+Special Income Calculations Those AG's determined destitute have only the income received between the first of the month of application (or redetermination and the date of application (or redetermination) used in the incom calculations for the first month of certification (or recertification). other Food Stamp income policy and procedures apply. on) me 4 1.
+In come From Self-Employment nen a AG member or a disqualified individual(s) receives income fro f-employment, instructions below must be used to arrive at the gro profit which is used to calculate countable income.